INDIANA

 PFAS CONTAMINATION & REMEDIATION IN INDIANA

-The Environmental Protection Agency (EPA) and other federal government agencies have issued guidelines under legislation such as the Toxic Substances Control Act and the Resource Conservation and Recovery Act to address PFAS pollution.
-Indiana municipalities must take swift action to meet these federal guidelines, mitigate legal proceedings, and protect public health.
+The Environmental Protection Agency (EPA) and other government agencies have issued guidelines under legislation such as the Toxic Substances Control Act and the Resource Conservation and Recovery Act to address PFAS pollution.
+Indiana municipalities must take swift action to meet these federal guidelines, mitigate legal exposure, and protect public health.

 ESTIMATED SETTLEMENT AWARDS:

-Municipalities with high PFAS concentrations and large flow rates could qualify for awards in millions.
+Municipalities with any detectable PFAS and significant flow rates could qualify for awards in millions.

 MULTIPLIER EFFECT:

-WHAT'S AT STAKE IN INDIANA'S PUBLIC WATER SYSTEMS?
+INDIANA'S PUBLIC WATER SYSTEMS

 MEET EXECUTIVE COMMITTEE MEMBER, MIKE STAG

-STEPS FOR FILING A PFAS LAWSUIT
+STEPS FOR FILING A PFAS CLAIM

 01

-• Arrange for reputable laboratory testing to determine PFAS concentration levels in your public water systems.
+• Arrange for reputable laboratory testing to determine PFAS concentration levels in your public water sources.
+The settlement terms require testing of each PWS water source.

-Stag Liuzza may be able to help cover the costs of testing, as well as keep testing results confidential until your municipality develops a plan for action.
+Stag Liuzza may be able to help cover the costs of testing.

 02